sam2800ml/fluorescence-segmentation/README.md

 Log metrics and save model via MLflow

-🔧 Customization
-Add new ENSG IDs — edit the ends_id.txt file

-Configure data paths — update config/config.yml (raw, mask, metadata, output directories)

-Switch model architecture — edit the train_model_t task in your DAG to use a different model (e.g. NestedUNet, AttentionUNet, plain UNet)

-Adjust augmentation / data split — modify files in tasks/train/transformations.py or tasks/train/dataset_loader.py

-📈 Usage & Outputs
-Trained segmentation model (UNet / AttentionUNet) saved as .pth file

-Segmentation masks (nucleus, cytoplasm, protein) stored in mask directory defined in config

-MLflow experiment with logged:

-Hyperparameters (learning rate, batch size, model type…)

-Training / validation loss

-Dice, Jaccard, Precision, Recall metrics per epoch

-Best model artifact for versioning / reproducibility

-✅ When this project is useful
-This pipeline is ideal for:

-Researchers / engineers working on automated cell-level image analysis

-Projects requiring reproducible MLOps pipelines for biomedical imaging

-Protein localization studies, expression quantification, morphology analysis

-As a foundation for more complex tasks: e.g. integrating Doppler echocardiography, time series analysis of medical imaging, or building larger scale image segmentation databases

 ⏱️ Current Limitations & Future Work
-Running training inside Airflow + Docker may still trigger memory issues depending on dataset size and model — consider using a more powerful environment or GPU.
+Running training inside Airflow + Docker may still trigger memory issues depending on dataset size and model — consider using a more powerful environment or GPU and multicontainers.

 Augmentations and preprocessing are basic — more advanced data cleaning / augmentation pipelines may improve performance.

 Mask generation currently uses classical image-processing; future work could integrate human-annotated masks or semi-supervised refinement.

-No web UI for visualizing segmentation results yet (could be added).

-MLflow currently may use a local file backend; switching to a centralized backend (database + artifact store) would be more robust for large experiments.